 Manage GCP Compute Instance IAM Access

-The gcp:compute/instanceIAMMember:InstanceIAMMember resource, part of the Pulumi GCP provider, grants IAM permissions on Compute Engine instances by adding individual members to roles.
-This guide focuses on three capabilities: single-member role grants, time-limited access with IAM Conditions, and multi-member role bindings.
+The gcp:compute/instanceIAMMember:InstanceIAMMember resource, part of the Pulumi GCP provider, grants IAM roles to individual members on Compute Engine instances without affecting other members or roles.
+This guide focuses on two capabilities: single-member role grants and time-based access with IAM Conditions.

 import * as pulumi from "@pulumi/pulumi";